SAN LUIS VALLEY GROUNDWATER

-This web-page is a brief description of the San Luis Valley, Colorado, groundwater system and its management.
+This web-page is a brief non-technical, general description of the San Luis Valley, Colorado, groundwater system and its management.
 The valley is a large area in southern Colorado flanked by the Sangre de Cristo Mountains on the east side and the San Juan Mountains on the west side.
 It is about 100 miles long in the north-south direction and about 50 miles wide.
+It is one of the basins in the Rio Grande Rift.
 The valley floor is flat except for the San Luis Hills and a few other small hilly areas south of Alamosa.
-The valley floor is underlain by deposits called Valley Fill that are as much as 30,000 feet deep.
+The valley floor is underlain by deposits called Valley Fill (aka basin-fill or Santa Fe Group) that are as much as 21,000 feet deep.
 The Valley Fill is composed of alluvial gravel, sand, silt and clay.
 It also contains buried beds of volcanic flows and other volcanic deposits that extend into the western part of the valley from the San Juan Mountains.
 The Valley Fill is underlain by low permeability rock (granite, gneiss, and schist).
-The eastern border with the Sangre de Cristo Mountains is a major fault.
+The eastern border with the Sangre de Cristo Mountains is a major break in the Earth's crust (fault zone) where the rocks on the valley side of the break have moved downward thousands of feet relative the the rocks in the Sangre de Cristo Mountains.
 Alluvial fans have been deposited around the edge of the valley by streams flowing from the mountains.
 The most extensive is the Rio Grande fan that covers a large area north of Monte Vista and Alamosa.

 The groundwater in the San Luis Valley is managed with the objects of sustaining the groundwater resource and satisfying the requirements of the Rio Grande Compact.
-A major problem is failure to deliver water to New Mexico and Texas via the Rio Grande River in accordance with the compact.
-Attempts to maintain Rio Grande River flow have included:
+A major challenge is delivering water to New Mexico and Texas via the Rio Grande River in accordance with the compact.
+Efforts to maintain Rio Grande River flow and contribute to sustainable groundwater use have included:

 Pumping water from the unconfined aquifer into the river,